By Laura Ampollini, graduate student, DeCarlo Group, Drexel University.

 Ampollini, Laura, Erin F. Katz, Stephen Bourne, Yilin Tian, Atila Novoselac, Allen H. Goldstein, Gregor Lucic, Michael S. Waring, and Peter DeCarlo.
 “Observations and Contributions of Real-time Indoor Ammonia Concentrations During HOMEChem.”
 Environmental science & technology (2019).

-And another paper related to HOMEChem here:
+And here is another paper related to the HOMEChem experiment:

 Delphine K. Farmer, Marina E. Vance, Jonathan P. D. Abbatt, Andrew Abeleira, Michael R. Alves, C. Arata, Erin Boedicker, Stephen Bourne, Felipe Cardoso-Saldana, Richard Corsi, Peter F. DeCarlo, Allen H. Goldstein, Vicki H. Grassian, Lea Hildebrandt Ruiz, Jose L. Jimenez, Tara F. Kahan, Erin F. Katz, James M. Mattila, William W. Nazaroff, Atila Novoselac, Rachel E. O’Brien, Victor W. Or, S. Patel, Sumit Sankhyan, Philip S. Stevens, Yilin Tian, Michael Wade, Chen Wang, Shan Zhou, and Yong Zhou.
 Overview of HOMEChem: House Observations of Microbial and Environmental Chemistry, Environmental Science: Processes & Impacts, Environ.
 Sci.: Processes Impacts, 2019.